OckermanSethGVSU/CIS163Projects/Surround4Game/README.md

 Frontend and backend for Surround4 game.
 Uses a variety of different coding techniques to create an enjoyable and customizable user interface.
-Basic video included
+Basic gameplay and testing video included

 Setup: Chose board size, number of players, and who will move first.